nschoenholtz/csd/collections/_main/rules.md

 ### Experience

-At the end of each session, we'll answer the following questions for each character, adding Nxp for each one answered positively:
+At the end of each session, we'll answer the following questions for each character, adding 200xp for each one answered positively.
+Before level 4, each question may be counted only once, a maximum of 800xp per session.
+Thereafter, each question can be counted twice, a maximum of 1600xp per sessiom.

-* Did you acheive one of the group's or your own stated goals?
+* **Goals**: Did you acheive one of the group's or your own stated goals?
-* Did you express a unique aspect of your Class, Race, or Background?
+* **Heritage**: Did you express a unique aspect of your Class, Race, or Background?
-* Did you express your alignment in a way that complicated your life?
+* **Motivation**: Did you express your Alignment in a way that made things more difficult for you?
-* ...
+* **Themes**: Did you discover something long lost or overcome terrible danger?

 ### Episodic Play